Skip to content

 png

-When constructing a QSVM model, one must supply which feature map will be used.
+When constructing a QSVM model, we must supply the feature map to use.

 A feature map is a way to encode classical data into quantum.
-Here, we chose to encode the data onto the surface of the bloch sphere.
-Behind the scenes, this can be translated to:
+Here, we choose to encode the data onto the surface of the Bloch sphere.
+This can be defined as

 R_X(x[0] / 2)